mercuri-pietro/Modular-Curves/README.txt

-This repositry contains code for functions and examples to make computations related to modular curves.
+This repository contains code for functions and examples to make computations related to modular curves.
 Each directory contains a readme file explaining further details concerning that directory.

 The directory "Automorphisms" contains codes related to the computation of the automorphisms of modular curves.